Presbyterian Church of Eastern Australia: History

 The revolution caused by the discovery of gold in 1851, brought more ministers and a vastly increased population.
 The three Presbyterian divisions then existing in Australia – representing the Established, Free and United Presbyterian Church of Scotland streams – achieved union over the years 1859/1865.
 Sections of the latter two streams remained apart, the Free because of the practical compromise considered to be involved in the united body receiving ministers from the different streams, despite the Free Church of Scotland policy from 1858 being in favour of colonial unions.
 It was considered that diversity of view at this point established an attitude which would lead to diversity on other points at the very heart of the faith.
 There was also concern that toleration of a view point found among United Presbyterians could lead to the secular ideal of the state, which indeed developed in the 20th century.
 The PCEA became a very active body, although short of ministers until 1853.

 Seven of the 22 PCEA ministers in November 1864 stayed out of the union.
 Most early PCEA members were Highland Scots or conservative Irish Presbyterians.
 The PCEA grew to 12 ministers within a few years of 1864, despite the death of early leaders, but suffered a serious schism in 1884 over the training of students.
 This was not healed until the 20th century, and much ground was lost.
 A section of the Brushgrove-Grafton congregation was not reconciled and joined the Free Presbyterian Church of Scotland in 1911.
 [The descendants of this group have a church in Grafton and another in Riverstone (Sydney).]
 Additionally there was no recognition by the Free Church of Scotland from 1864 until after 1900, when close relations were resumed with the section that stayed outside the union which formed the United Free Church of Scotland in 1900.
 There was a painful dispute in the 1970s which led to a minister who made exaggerated claims for the Authorised (King James) Version of the Bible being removed in 1979.
 The repercussions contributed to several ministers joining the Presbyterian Church of Australia.
-The New International Version (1984) or the New King James Version are the most generally used translations at present, although the denomination does not hold a formal view on this issue.
+The English Standard Version or the New King James Version are the most generally used translations at present, although the denomination does not hold a formal view on this issue.
 Of recent times the church has been stable with increasing diversity of ethnic origins represented in its membership and ministerial ranks.
 Until recent years the membership was largely outside major cities.
 Currently (2017) about 60% of the following is in the capital cities of Brisbane, Sydney and Melbourne.